5 Experiencing Your Future

 Too long, didn’t read (TL;DR)?
 Here’s a summary:

 Your future is bright, your future needs experiencing.
-Experiencing your future will help you design your future.
-Designing your future will help you to start coding your future.
+Experiencing your future will help you design your future because your experiences often lies at the intersection of theory and practice.
+Designing your future will help you to start coding your future

-In the next part, chapter 6: Choosing your Future, we’ll look at roles you might interested in for paid experience.
+In the next part, chapter 6: Choosing Your Future, we’ll look at different roles you can take on in order to get paid experience in computing.
 What are the possibilities, and how are you going to decide between them?